 Can I use Osko?

-You can check whether tour financial institution offers the ability to make payments with Osko here.
+You can check whether your financial institution offers the ability to make payments with Osko on the Osko website.

-If your bank currently doesn’t offer the Osko service, but you want to be able to make instant payments, it may be worth considering a transaction account with a bank or credit union which has rolled out Osko to its customers.
-You can compare transaction accounts with Canstar.
-But make sure to check upfront with the provider whether they offer Osko, and consider the account’s other features, terms and conditions before committing.
+If you are interested in Osko, it may be worth considering a transaction account with a bank or credit union which has rolled it out to its customers.
+You can compare transaction accounts with Canstar, but make sure to consider the account’s other features, terms and conditions before committing, to ensure the product suits your overall needs.